haydenblackburn/sql_stanfordclass/README.md

 # Stanford DB5 SQL Class
-This is a repository of my solutions for the different assignments and quizzes to complete the well known database class offered online for free from Stanford.
+This is a repository of my solutions for the assignments and quizzes to complete the well known database class offered online for free from Stanford.
 Click [here][1] to try the class out yourself.

 After completing the assignments I compared my code with others on Github and found that a lot of other people use self joins